taishi-i/awesome-japanese-nlp-resources/README.md

  * [friendly_JA-Model](https://github.com/astremo/friendly_JA-Model) - MT model trained using the friendly_JA Corpus attempting to make Japanese easier/more accessible to occidental people by using the Latin/English derived katakana lexicon instead of the standard Sino-Japanese lexicon
  * [albert-japanese](https://github.com/alinear-corp/albert-japanese) - BERT with SentencePiece for Japanese text.
  * [ja_text_bert](https://github.com/Kosuke-Szk/ja_text_bert) - 日本語WikipediaコーパスでBERTのPre-Trainedモデルを生成するためのリポジトリ
- * [bert-japanese-aozora](https://github.com/akirakubo/bert-japanese-aozora) - Japanese BERT trained on Aozora Bunko and Wikipedia, pre-tokenized by MeCab with UniDic & SudachiPy
  * [DistilBERT-base-jp](https://github.com/BandaiNamcoResearchInc/DistilBERT-base-jp) - A Japanese DistilBERT pretrained model, which was trained on Wikipedia.
  * [bert](https://github.com/informatix-inc/bert) - This repository provides snippets to use RoBERTa pre-trained on Japanese corpus.
 Our dataset consists of Japanese Wikipedia and web-scrolled articles, 25GB in total.
 The released model is built based on that from HuggingFace.
- * [medbertjp](https://github.com/ou-medinfo/medbertjp) - Trials of pre-trained BERT models for the medical domain in Japanese.
  * [Laboro-DistilBERT-Japanese](https://github.com/laboroai/Laboro-DistilBERT-Japanese) - Laboro DistilBERT Japanese
  * [luke](https://github.com/studio-ousia/luke) - LUKE -- Language Understanding with Knowledge-based Embeddings